yizhang82/yizhang82.github.io/_drafts/nes-emu-cpu.md

 - emulator
 - assembly
 ---
-# Writing your own NES emulator: the CPU
+# Writing your own NES emulator: Part 3 - emulating the 6502 CPU

 It's been a while since the [last update](/nes-emu-main-loop) - I was mostly focusing on database technologies.
-Beginning of the year is a bit slow, so I had a bit of time to write this up.
+Beginning of the year 2021 is a bit slow (that's when many big companies start their annual / semi-annual review process), so I had a bit of time to write this up.
+All the code referenced in this post is in my simple NES emulator github repo [NesChan](https://github.com/yizhang82/neschan).
+It's fun to go back and look at my old code and the 6502 CPU wiki.

 ## The 6502 CPU

-Previously we have discussed at a high-level what 6502 CPU + RAM looks like in NES:

-* 8-bit 6502 CPU running at 1.79 MHZ.
+NES uses 8-bit [6502 CPU](https://en.wikipedia.org/wiki/MOS_Technology_6502) with 16-bit address bus, meaning it can access memory range 0x0000~0xffff - not much, but more than enough for games back in the 80s with charming dots and sprites.
+It is used in a surprising large range of famous vintage computers/consoles like Apple I, Apple II, Atari, Commodore 64, and of course NES.
+The variant used by NES is a stock 6502 without decimal mode support.
+It is running at 1.79HMZ (PAL version runs at 1.66MHZ).
 It has 3 general purpose register A/X/Y, and 3 special register P (status) /SP (stack pointer) /PC (program counter, or instruction pointer), all of them being 8-bit except PC which is 16-bit.

-* 16-bit addressable memory space.
-In theory it can address 64K memory however it only has 2KB onboard RAM.
-Rest is either not wired up (and are mirrors of those 2KB), or mapped to special I/O registers, or catridge ROM/RAM space.

 To emulate the CPU, the main loop would look something like this:
 1. We start at a memory location by set current *program counter* (also known as instruction pointer in other architectures) **PC** to that location
-2. Check if we reached the special end condition (end of instruction, infinite loop, etc), if met, terminate the execution process
+2. Check if we reached the special end condition (end of program, **BRK** instruction, infinite loop, etc...), if met, terminate the execution process
 3. Decode CPU instruction at current **PC**
 4. Set instruction pointer to next instruction
 5. Fetch data as per memory access mode